Upheaval in the car industry could affect demand for one precious metal commonly found in cars today. John Stepek explains why, and how to play it.

 The diesel emissions scandal shows how the profit motive seems always to have overriden concerns over unhealthy emissions, says James Lewisohn.

-MoneyWeek’s comprehensive guide to the best of this week’s share tips from the UK’s financial press.
+MoneyWeek’s comprehensive guide to this week’s share tips.